amirmohan/epistatic-net/README.md

 The scalable verions of the EN algorithm (EN-S) is available at `Scalable Epistatic Net (EN-S).ipynb`.
 In order to run the code follow these steps:

 1- Run `wht-sampling.ipynb` after setting the values for the number of mutations (n), the anticipated sparsity level (2^m), and number of delays per single bit (higher values increase robustness of the algorithm to noise, d={3,5,7} are good default values).
 Generate the uniform sampling patterns of proteins and store them in a folder.
+Currently the default values are `n=13`, `m=4`, and `d=3` for the *E. quadricolor* fluorescent protein.

-2- Set
+2- Set num_bits = n and